Wetland

 Snippet from Wikipedia: Wetland

 Wetlands exist on every continent, except Antarctica.
 The water in wetlands is either freshwater, brackish or saltwater.
-The main wetland types are classified based on the dominant plants and the source of the water.
+The main types of wetland are defined based on the dominant plants and the source of the water.
 For example, marshes are wetlands dominated by emergent herbaceous vegetation such as reeds, cattails and sedges.
 Swamps are dominated by woody vegetation such as trees and shrubs (although reed swamps in Europe are dominated by reeds, not trees).
-Mangals are wetlands with halophytic woody plants known as mangroves, which have evolved to tolerate salty water.
+Mangrove forest are wetlands with mangroves and halophytic woody plants that have evolved to tolerate salty water.

 The followings have been registered under the category Wetland.